 This 100% owned property is located in the Otish Mountains region of Quebec.
-The Epsilon property consists of 38 claims covering 2,006 hectares.
+The Epsilon Uranium-Gold property consists of 38 claims covering 2,006 hectares.
 This property is subject to two NSR royalties of 2% on all mineral production.
 The Company can buy back up to 50% of each of the NSR interests for \$1,000,000 each.
-The property was written off during the years 2022 and 2021.
+The property was written off during the year 2023 and 2022.